 10) Rosalind Franklin- A pioneer in the world of Science (July 25, 1920- April 16, 1958)

 Rosalind Franklin is a British scientist and is a pioneer in the world of science.
 She is best known for her contributions to the discovery of the molecular structure of deoxyribonucleic acid (DNA).
 Franklin also provided new insights on the structure of viruses and was the key figure in establishing the framework in the field of structural virology.

-One of Franklin’s Photographs led to the discovery of the DNA double Helix, a finding that would award 3 others a Nobel Prize in 1962.
-Without her contributions, one of science’s greatest milestones would never have been reached.
+Subsequently, one of Franklin’s Photographs led to the discovery of the DNA double Helix, a finding that would award 3 others a Nobel Prize in 1962.
+Without her contributions, we wouldn’t have achieved science’s greatest milestones.

-Want to read more about girl power? check out this 05 badass women pirates who showed the the men how to handle the high seas
+Want to read more about girl power?
+Check out these 5 badass women pirates who showed the men how to handle the high seas